apertium/organisation/Bylaws.md

 ### Users

 <ol start="2">
-	<li>The most important participants in the project are people who use Apertium.
+	<li>The most important participants are people who use Apertium.
 The majority of our contributors start out as users and guide their development efforts from the user's perspective.</li>
-	<li>Users contribute to the Apertium project by providing feedback to developers in the form of bug reports and feature suggestions.
+	<li>Users contribute to Apertium by providing feedback to developers in the form of bug reports and feature suggestions.
 As well, users participate in the Apertium community by helping other users.</li>
 </ol>

 ### Contributors and Contributions

 <ol start="4">
 	<li>Contributors are volunteers who contribute time, code, documentation, or resources to Apertium.
-A contributor that makes sustained, welcomed contributions to the project may be invited to become a Voting Member, though the exact timing of such invitations depends on many factors.</li>
+A contributor that makes sustained, welcomed contributions to Apertium may be invited to become a Voting Member, though the exact timing of such invitations depends on many factors.</li>
 	<li>Contributors who have administrative rights to a repository may exercise those rights almost fully, including granting rights to new contributors, making releases, or setting up automation.
-Potentially destructive or distruptive actions, such as deleting or renaming the repository or master branch, or breaking backwards compatibility, must be approved by a PMC member.</li>
+Potentially destructive or distruptive actions, such as deleting or renaming the repository or master branch, or breaking backwards compatibility, must be approved by a PMC member, who may decide the action requires a PMC vote.</li>
 	<li>Apertium recommends, but does not require, that contributors sign the Apertium Open Source Contributor License Agreement.
 However, contributions that are not licensed to Apertium in this way must be clearly marked with a GPLv2+ compatible license, plus the author's name and email or other identifying information sufficient for a lawyer to reach the contributor.</li>
 </ol>

 ### The Assembly of Voting Members

 <ol start="7">
-	<li>Voting Members may cast binding votes on any technical discussion regarding the project.</li>
+	<li>Voting Members may cast binding votes on any technical discussion regarding Apertium.</li>
-	<li>The voting members of Apertium constitute the Assembly of Voting Members of Apertium.</li>
+	<li>The Voting Members of Apertium constitute the Assembly of Apertium.</li>
-	<li>The Assembly of Voting Members of Apertium is the deciding body of the Apertium project.</li>
+	<li>The Assembly of Apertium is the deciding body of Apertium.</li>
-	<li>The Assembly of Voting Members elects the Project Management Committee of Apertium every two years, or whenever a vacancy occurs.</li>
+	<li>The Assembly elects the Project Management Committee of Apertium every two years, or whenever a vacancy occurs.</li>
-	<li>One tenth of the Assembly of Voting Members may propose a motion of censure to overturn the Project Management Committee, which has to be approved by half plus one of the members of the Assembly of Voting Members.</li>
+	<li>One tenth of the Assembly may propose a motion of censure to overturn the Project Management Committee, which has to be approved by half plus one of the members of the Assembly.</li>
-	<li>The number of members of the Assembly of Voting Members of Apertium does not have any limit.</li>
+	<li>The number of members of the Assembly of Apertium does not have any limit.</li>
 	<li>Voting Member status is received by contributing to Apertium and getting sponsorship either by a PMC member or two existing Voting Members.
 Upon fulfillment of these conditions, the PMC will vote whether to grant voting rights.</li>
-	<li>A Voting Member is considered emeritus by their own declaration or by not contributing in any form to the project for over twelve months.
+	<li>A Voting Member is considered emeritus by their own declaration or by not contributing in any form to Apertium for at least twelve months.
 An emeritus Voting Member may request reinstatement of voting rights from the PMC.</li>
-	<li>The President of the Project Management Committee will also act as President of the Assembly of Voting Members.</li>
+	<li>The President of the Project Management Committee will also act as President of the Assembly.</li>
-	<li>The Assembly of Voting Members decides only on subjects proposed by the Project Management Committee.</li>
+	<li>The Assembly decides only on subjects proposed by the Project Management Committee.</li>
-	<li>Once submitted to it, the decisions of the Assembly of Voting Members are executive.</li>
+	<li>Once submitted to it, the decisions of the Assembly are executive.</li>
 </ol>

 ### Project Management Committee